Introduction

 Copy code

-Rules of Thumb in Practice
+Rules of thumb in practice

-2. All tasks should be optimized for efficiency
+2. Optimize tasks for efficiency

 # cat tasks/main.yml